 The Backup window is where you can back up the entire contents of your synth's memory to a single file on your computer.
-Note: this feature is currently only available to the Roland XV series of synthesizers, but will be added to the rest of Patch Base's editors in the coming updates!
+Note: this feature is currently only available to a few Patch Base editors, but will be added to the rest in the coming updates!

 The contents of the window show each of the sections that are backed up: your synth's Global/System settings, your patches, as well as any Performances or other banks that the synth holds.
 They are all shown here to give you an overview of the synth's entire contents.